darkwater4213/ch-iii/debate/s2/wk5/affirmative/2-harms.md

 ### Harm 2: Security

-When CCTV footage "leaves the building" (a technical term referring to data being transmitted, especiallly wirelessly, through any insecure area).
-A physically isolated computer system (that is, one with no networking capabilities whatsoever) is extremely secure&mdash;anyone attempting to gain access would necessarily have to physically present, which is  -->
+When CCTV footage "leaves the building" (a technical term referring to data being transmitted, especially wirelessly, through any insecure area).
+A physically isolated computer system (that is, one with no networking capabilities whatsoever) is extremely secure&mdash;anyone attempting to gain access would necessarily have to physically present, which is quite the hurdle for a would-be dataminer to jump. -->